West Coast Hip Hop

-The man behind some of West Coast hip hop’s first big hits, Eazy-E went from being one of the leading artists of NWA, to having a successful career as an executive and solo artist.
+The man behind some of West Coast hip hop’s first notable hits, Eazy-E went from being one of the leading artists of NWA to having a successful career as an executive and solo artist.
 In all, Eazy-E helped give birth to three of the greatest rap groups of all-time, NWA, Above The Law, and Bone Thugs N Harmony, while being known for West Coast hits like “Real Muthaphuckkin G’s”, “Boyz N The Hood”, and “Eazy Duz It”.

 7. Too Short

 Originally from Los Angeles, before making his way to Oakland, Too $hort is another legend that has spent years in the game.
 For over four decades, Too $hort has been pioneering West Coast hip hop and a style and genre of rap that he easily established.
 Beginning during the early 1980s and taking off following Born to Mack and Life Is…Too Short of the late 1980s, with years in, Too $hort has become one of the most iconic rap artists of all-time, especially with his iconic phrases and raunchy lyrics.

 Spotify: Too $hort | Apple: Too $hort | YouTube: Too $hort